-Transactions between related parties
+• Transactions between related parties

-The taxable amount for supplies made between related parties should be equal to the open market value only in specific cases where neither the supplier nor the recipient enjoy the right to full input VAT deduction.
+The taxable amount for supplies made between related parties should be equal to the open market value only in specific cases where either the supplier or the recipient enjoy the right to full input VAT deduction.
 The aim of this rule is to prevent related parties from optimizing their pro-rata VAT deduction by applying non-arm's length prices.

-Barter transactions (e.g. construction rights for construction services)
+• Barter transactions (e.g. construction rights for construction services)